ICT4LT Module

 Fun With Texts

-allow you to integrate images and audio and video recordings into the exercises.
+enhancements that allow you to integrate images and audio and video recordings

 Question Mark

-company develops software for presenting interactive exercises and gathering/collating
+The Question Mark company develops software for presenting interactive

-Authoring tool for the creation of a variety of exercise types, including.text
+for the creation of a variety of exercise types, including.text match, picture

-match, picture match, sound match, picture-sound match, grid match, mix and
+match, sound match, picture-sound match, grid match, mix and gap, exercises

 Websites